Saturday, November 30, 2024

 Is it time for the gun deer season?
 If you are in the Driftless area, the gun seasons for deer are often on different weeks from state to state.
 Pick hikes in a nearby state that isn't in gun hunting season (MN: Nov 9-17 and Nov 23-Dec 1.
 WI: Nov 23-Dec 1 and Dec 12-15.
 IA: Dec 7-11; Dec 14-22).

-If you think about your hiking destinations in some of these terms and you'll find an endless array of possible hikes.
+If you think about your hiking destinations in some of these terms, you'll find an endless array of possible hikes.
 Here's a few suggestions to help you get started!
 Click on the hike title to find directions and descriptions of trails.

 Migration Hotspots